 Change in Stakeholder/Director/Partner

-Stakeholder of a Company or LLP is a person directly or indirectly related to the Company/LLP.
+A stakeholder of a Company or LLP is a person directly or indirectly related to the Company/LLP.
 Here, we shall be using the term mainly for Director or Partner of a Company or LLP, respectively.
-Director is however a person elected by the shareholders for managing the affairs of the company as per the Memorandum of Association and Articles of Association of the company.
+Director is, however, a person elected by the shareholders for managing the company's affairs as per the Memorandum of Association and Articles of Association of the company.
 Since a company is an artificial judicial person created by law, it can only act through the agency of natural persons.
 Thus, only living persons can be Directors of a company and the management of a company is entrusted to the Board of Directors.
-Appointment of Directors can be required for a company from time to time based on the requirements of the shareholders of the business.
+Appointment of Directors is required from time to time based on the requirements of the shareholders of the business.

 - Addition of Director in a Private Limited Company

 - Removal/Resignation of a Director from a Private Limited Company

 - Addition of a Partner in a Limited Liability Partnership

 - Removal/Resignation of a Partner from a Limited Liability Partnership

 - Addition/Resignation of a Partner in a Partnership Firm